-Built in the 18th century, this house is one of the most beautiful examples of the urban architecture developed in New France.
+Built in the 18th-century, this house is one of the most beautiful examples of the urban architecture developed in New France.
 Particularly striking are its massive crude rock walls, chimneys and steeply-sloped roof.
 Pierre du Calvet, its illustrious occupant, was a supporter of the American Revolution and held meetings with Benjamin Franklin, an envoy sent abroad by George Washington in 1775-1776.
-Today, it is a first-class inn.

 Enjoy the best of Montréal

 The Tourisme Montréal newsletter gives you the inside scoop on everything happening in the city.